Tax and Residential Property

 Unsurprisingly, over the years, residential property has attracted the attention of governments who have extended the scope of taxation to residential property transactions.
 Some of the rules that may affect you include:

-- ATED – the Annual Tax on Enveloped Dwellings – and then extending the reach of ATED to lower value properties
+ATED – the Annual Tax on Enveloped Dwellings

-- The reduction of the deemed period of occupation for main residence relief for Capital Gains Tax purposes
+The reduction of the deemed period of occupation for main residence relief for CGT purposes

 For individuals with a single residential property owned personally, these provisions may have a limited impact.
 But for individuals with multiple residences in the UK and overseas, the rules can add a significant complexity to your residential property-owning arrangements and will require careful and considerate thought as to the best way to proceed in the future.